dvasquezjr/SecondProject/README.md

 # SecondProject
-Learning more in detail about Git
+Learning more in detail about Git.
+Hello Everyone.